riccardoluongo/serverwebui/README.md

 Features coming in the future!

 - RAID information (mdadm)
-- Better ZFS info (current one is horrible)
 - Better selection of file systems in usage info (current one shows a lot of irrelevant system file systems)
 - AMD and Intel GPUs support